adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 ## Conclusion

 Hopefully this has been helpful for anyone who wants to host a Django site (or a few!) relatively inexpensively.
 Just a reminder if you sign up for [`Digital Ocean`](https://m.do.co/c/617d629f56c0) with my referral code you will get $200 in free credits (and my undying appreciation!).

-Feedback, questions, or comments?
-Feel free to make an issue.

 ## More resources, documentation, and details